What Is an Apple?

-There are a few others things to keep in mind:
+There are a few other things to keep in mind:

 Seeds.
 You might've also heard that eating apple seeds or the core is bad for you.
 The seeds do have chemicals that turn into cyanide in your body, but you would have to crush and eat many seeds for them to harm you.
 In fact, an average adult would have to eat at least 150 crushed seeds for a risk of cyanide poisoning.
 The seeds are actually rich in protein and fiber.

 Make sure to store apples in your refrigerator to keep them fresh longer.
-They can also be stored at room temperature, but they will ripen much faster.
+They can be stored at room temperature, but they'll ripen much faster.

-Varieties that are best for baking are usually tart and slightly sweet, including:
+The types of apples that are best for baking are usually tart and slightly sweet varieties, including: